 Theft is a common occurrence on college campuses.
 Often, this is due to the fact that theft is a crime of opportunity.
-Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless opportunities.
+Recreation facilities, open classrooms, and laboratories provide thieves with effortless opportunities.
+Often, individuals leave classrooms and laboratories unlocked when not occupied for short periods of time.